 What to Serve with German Apple Cake?

-We serve our cake with a simple dusting of powdered sugar, but it can also be served with a dollop of whipped cream or even vanilla ice cream!
+We serve our cake with a simple dusting of powdered sugar, but other options are:

-What is the Best Apple to Use for German Apple Cake?
+What Are the Best Apples to Use for German Apple Cake?

-You can use a number of different types of apples for this cake.
-Some of our favorites include gala, pink lady and honeycrisp.
-The sweet flavor and crisp flesh makes all those options great for this cake.
-If you prefer a more sour or tart flavor granny smith would be a great option.
+You can use a number of different types of fresh apples for this cake.
+Some of our favorites include gala apples, pink lady, and Honeycrisp apples.
+The sweet flavor and crisp flesh make all those options great for this cake.
+If you prefer a more tart flavor granny smith apples would be a great option.

 The most important factor is that the apples are small and the slices made are thin so that the apples bake evenly as the cake bakes.